jperkins/lunchbox-capistrano-unicorn/README.md

 gem install capistrano-unicorn
 ```

-To Install using Bundler, modify your project's `Gemfile`:
+To install using Bundler, modify your project's `Gemfile`:

 ```ruby
 group :development do